UK General Election 2024: Impact on mortgage rates and house prices

 • Clear mortgage recommendations with access to 70+ lenders broker exclusive products

-Last updated by Claire Flynn on 14 June 2024
+Last updated by Claire Flynn on 5 July 2024

 Will the General Election affect mortgage rates?

 It’s important to note that mortgage rates are not directly set or determined by the government.
 Mortgage rates are set by lenders, and influenced by multiple factors.
-One of these is the Bank of England base rate of interest.
+One of these is the Bank of England base rate of interest

 The Bank of England is a public body that is accountable to both the government and the people of the UK.
 But in 1997, it was granted independence in certain areas so that the organisation is free from party-political influence.